Why you should read this article before hiring an SEO

 Once you nail down the type of SEO you want to hire, you can start to consider your budget for this work.
 There are three types of billing methods for SEO consultants (all consultants really):

 - A flat monthly fee.
 This is the most common way SEOs bill for their time and tools.
 Tools cost money and these SEOs share that cost with you each month.
 Typically you can choose a package like “starter,” “growth,” and “enterprise.”
-I’m not crazy about these packages because it’s never clear if you got everything you paid for and it’s highly unlikely the firm is going beyond what you’re paying them to get the job done right.
+I’m not crazy about these set-it-and-forget-it packages because it’s never clear if you got everything you paid for and it’s highly unlikely the firm is going beyond what you’re paying them to get the job done right.

 At the beginning of a project expect significantly more hours on the books than later when you’re in maintenance or sustained growth mode.
 I prefer to be paid for the time I spend working for you, not trying to fill hours you’ve paid for in advance.